msmbuilder/msmbuilder/README.md

 from molecular dynamics (MD) simulations.
 MSMBuilder is available under the LGPL (v2.1 or later).

-Algorithms available include:
+Capabilities include:

+- Feature extraction into dihedrals, contact maps, and more
-- Geometric clustering
+- Geometric clustering with a variety of algorithms.
-- Markov state models
-- Time-structure independent components analysis
+- Dimensionality reduction using time-structure independent component analysis (tICA) and principle component analysis (PCA).
-- L1-regularized reversible hidden Markov models
+- Markov state model (MSM) construction
+- Rate-matrix MSM construction
+- Hidden markov model (HMM) construction
-- Transition path theory
+- Timescale and transition path analysis.

 Check out the documentation at [msmbuilder.org](http://msmbuilder.org) and join the [mailing list](https://mailman.stanford.edu/mailman/listinfo/msmbuilder-user)